-The 2023 HFMI grant will continue developing and testing methods to increase the purchase and consumption of qualifying fluid milk by SNAP households by providing them an incentive at the point of purchase at authorized retailer locations in additional regions.
+The 2024 HFMI grant will continue developing and testing methods to increase the purchase and consumption of qualifying fluid milk by SNAP households by providing them an incentive at the point of purchase at authorized retailer locations in additional regions.
 Prior HFMI projects mainly tested the impact of dollar-for-dollar paper coupon incentives, while a small set of retailers tested the delivery of a dollar-for-dollar coupon delivered electronically through a retailer's loyalty accounts or as an automatic discount at the point of purchase.

-Key Requirement for FY2023 Applicants: This year, FNS is limiting proposals to project designs that will either deliver HFMI incentives as an automatic discount at the point of purchase or through integration with State Electronic Benefit Transfer (EBT) systems to automatically deposit earned HFMI incentives onto SNAP households EBT cards.
+Key Requirement for FY 2024 Applicants: FNS is limiting proposals to project designs that will either 1.)
+Deliver HFMI incentives as an automatic discount at the point of purchase or 2) Through integration with State Electronic Benefit Transfer (EBT) systems to automatically deposit earned HFMI incentives onto SNAP households EBT cards (See Project Design on page 12 and in the scoring criteria on page 35).